JohnMichaelCrawley/Spontaneous/README.md

 <details closed>
 <summary>When Will This Application Be Published To The App Store?</summary>
 <br>
-The estimated goal of when the application will go live on the App Store is around June - August 2023.
+The estimated goal of when the application will go live on the App Store later this year.
 </details>
 <!--Qustion 5 -->
 <details closed>